The 20 Best Major Depression Doctors Near Me in Washington, US

 English

-Arash Moghaddam is a Psychiatrist in Bellevue, Washington.
+Arash Moghaddam is a Psychiatrist practicing medicine in Seattle, Washington.
 Dr. Moghaddam is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Seasonal Affective Disorder (SAD), Generalized Anxiety Disorder (GAD), and Bipolar Disorder (BPD).
-Dr. Moghaddam is currently accepting new patients.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Seasonal Affective Disorder (SAD), Generalized Anxiety Disorder (GAD), and Bipolar Disorder (BPD).

 Distinguished in Major Depression